2022 Online ECM Certificate Schedule

 InBIA’s online ECM Certificate Program offers you the ultimate flexibility to fit professional development into your busy life.
 Complete your certificate from the comfort of your own office or home.
-Below is the 2019 Winter course schedule.
+Below is the 2021 Courses schedule.

-Course #1: Fostering Your Entrepreneurship Center’s Role in Your Community
+ECM Course 1: Fostering Your Entrepreneurship Center’s Role in Your Community

-Course #2: Finance and Operations for Sustainable Entrepreneurship Centers
+ECM Course 3: Finance and Operations for Sustainable Entrepreneurship Centers

-Course #4: Space Design, Software, and Other Ways to Streamline Operations
+ECM Course 4: Space Design, Software, and Other Ways to Streamline Operations

 Please contact [email protected] for questions on enrollment or the online ECM Certificate Program.